The Circular flow of income diagram models what happens in a very basic economy.

 This circular flow of income also shows the three different ways that National Income is calculated.

 - National Output.
-Output produced by firms.
+The total value of output produced by firms.

 - National Expenditure.
 Total amount spent on goods and services.
 For example, with wages from work, households can then buy goods produced by firms.
 Therefore, the spending goes back to firms.